An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsubsection{Inference-time reasoning methods}

-Inference-time methods aim to improve reasoning without changing model parameters.
-Instead, they shape how the model is prompted, how it generates outputs, and what external information it can access at test time.
+Such methods improve reasoning without changing model parameters.
+Instead, they shape how the model is prompted and generates outputs, and what external information it can access at test time.

-\paragraph{Prompting and decoding strategies.} Techniques like CoT prompting~\citep{wei2022cot} reveal the knowledge the model has obtained during pretraining.
-They encourage the model to produce intermediate steps before giving an answer, which has been shown to improve accuracy on complex tasks.
-Follow-up work extends this idea by introducing explicit branching and selection over intermediate states, as in tree-of-thought (ToT)~\citep{yao2023tot} and graph-of-thought (GoT)~\citep{Besta_2024}.
-Operationally, these approaches externalize intermediate reasoning states and support multi-step deliberation, with ToT/GoT enabling structured exploration over partial solutions rather than a single-shot response.
-However, CoT can underperform on tasks that require compositional generalization from demonstrations to harder instances.
-Least-to-most prompting~\citep{zhou2023leasttomostprompting} addresses this by decomposing a hard problem into simpler subproblems and solving them sequentially.
+\paragraph{Prompting and decoding strategies} Techniques like CoT prompting~\citep{wei2022cot} reveal the knowledge the model has obtained during pretraining.
+They encourage the model to produce intermediate steps before giving an answer.
+However, CoT can underperform on tasks that require compositional generalization from demonstrations to harder instances ~\citep{zhou2023leasttomostprompting}.
+Follow-up work introduces explicit branching and selection over intermediate states, as in tree-of-thought (ToT)~\citep{yao2023tot} and graph-of-thought (GoT)~\citep{Besta_2024}.
+These approaches externalize intermediate reasoning states and support multi-step deliberation, with ToT/GoT enabling structured exploration over partial solutions rather than a single-shot response.
 Beyond pure decomposition, ReAct~\citep{yao2023react} interleaves reasoning traces with explicit actions and observations.
-This helps ground intermediate steps in external evidence and can reduce compounding errors in knowledge-intensive settings.
 Related approaches perform verifier-guided search by sampling multiple candidate reasoning paths and scoring them with external evaluators.
-Process reward models are a common instantiation, as they assess intermediate steps rather than only the final answer \citep{lightman2023let}.
+Process reward models assess intermediate steps rather than only the final answer \citep{lightman2023let}.

-\paragraph{Retrieval and memory augmentation.} Retrieval-augmented generation (RAG) supplies the model with relevant external context at inference time.
-Grounding responses in retrieved documents can improve factual consistency and support more reliable reasoning.
+\paragraph{Retrieval and memory augmentation} Retrieval-augmented generation (RAG) supplies the model with relevant external context at inference time.
 More generally, memory-augmented neural networks and graph neural networks can inject structured signals, helping bridge unstructured text patterns and more explicit forms of reasoning~\citep{patil2025advancingreasoningllms}.
 Work that integrates LLMs with KGs often frames the model as an agent that navigates a graph, linking reasoning quality to grounding in an explicit relational representation~\citep{sun2024thinkongraph}.